gulpjs/gulp-util/README.md

 ## Examples

-You can view further examples in the [example folder.](https://github.com/wearefractal/APPNAME/tree/master/examples)
+You can view more examples in the [example folder.](https://github.com/wearefractal/APPNAME/tree/master/examples)

 ## LICENSE